garudlab/microbiome_demography_manuscript/Analysis/figure_3.md

 2. Run MIDAS
   Consult [`MIDAS.md`](./MIDAS.md).
 3. Construct SFSs
   An example `.bash` script which constructs synonymous and nonsynonymous SFSs for all of the species analyzed in this paper can be found at [`../Scripts/compute_sfs.bash`](../Scripts/compute_sfs.bash).
-Comment out appropriate lines to do so for core genes and for accessory genes.
+Uncomment appropriate lines to do so for core genes and for accessory genes.
 4. Downsample SFSs
   An example `.bash` script which downsamples SFSs to 14 alleles, as was done for all of the species analyzed in this paper, can be found at [`../Scripts/downsample_sfs.bash`](../Scripts/downsample_sfs.bash).
 5. Perform demographic inference using `Dadi`
   An example `.bash` script which performs demographic inference using `Dadi` for all of the species analyzed in this paper can be found at [`../Scripts/fit_demographic_model.bash`](../Scripts/fit_demographic_model.bash).
+Uncomment appropriate lines to do so for core genes and for accessory genes.
 6. `plot_likelihood.py`
   As input, this script accepts a synonymous SFS file as specified in `Dadi` format, as well as the output `*demography.txt` from demographic inference.
 An example `.bash` script which computes likelihood surfaces for all of the species analyzed in this paper can be found at [`../Scripts/plot_likelihood.bash`](../Scripts/plot_likelihood.bash).
+Uncomment appropriate lines to do so for core genes and for accessory genes.
 7. `generate_figures.R`
   This `.R` script generates all figures and saves them automatically in either [`Summary`](../Summary) or [`Supplement`](../Supplement).